 He was a strong proponent of hypothesis testing, taphonomic studies as well as actualistic studies such as ethnoarchaeology, primatology, experimental archaeology, and he was a pioneer of landscape archaeology, which he dubbed “the scatter between the patches.”
 He favored a perspective on early hominin behavior that included home-bases (central foraging) and food-sharing behavior.

-Glynn Isaac joined the faculty of the Anthropology Department at the University of California, Berkeley in 1970, joining such distinguished prehistorians as J. Desmond Clark and F. Clark Howell.
+Glynn Isaac joined the faculty of the Anthropology Department at the University of California, Berkeley in 1966, joining such distinguished prehistorians as J. Desmond Clark, and later joined by F. Clark Howell.
 Other important Berkeley colleagues during this period included Richard Hay and Garniss Curtis in Geology, William Clemens and Don Savage in Palaeontology, Roger Byrne in Geography, and Thelma Rowell in Biology.
 In his seventeen years in Berkeley, Glynn and Desmond Clark built up one of the strongest programs in African prehistory and palaeolithic archaeology in the country, emphasizing a behavioral approach to the archaeology of human origins.

 In 1983 Glynn and his family moved to Cambridge, Massachusetts to become the first George Grant McCurdy Chair of Palaeolithic Archaeology at Harvard University, and began building an impressive research program and laboratory there until his very untimely death in Japan in the fall of 1985 at the age of 47.